cha53c/kindle-flashcards/README.md

 `docker run -it --name card-builder -v $(pwd):/root ruby-env`

+## Running the Application

+The entry script for the application is `build-collection.rb` This does some initialisation such as setting up the logger which is required by the other scripts

+`ruby ruby-scripts/build-collection.rb`

 ### Input files

 The application uses the Kindle database for input vocab.db.
 Copy this from the kindle to `./database` folder

-Words already in cards can be excluded by placing a csv file name `exclude.csv` in the `input-files` directory.
+Words already built inot cards can be excluded by placing a csv file named `exclude.csv` in the `input-files` directory.
 Note: This needs to be in the same format as the output file cards.csv and therefore can use a previous output file by renaming it and moving to `input-files`

-## Running the Application

-The entry script for the application is `build-collection.rb` This does some initialisation such as setting up the logger which is required by the other scripts

-`ruby ruby-scripts/build-collection.rb`
+### Output Files

+The output file will be in `./output-files/cards.csv`

+each run re writes the `cards.csv`

 ### Logging